 You are probably considering moving to the Dayton Ohio area and are looking for quality information about the area.
-As Dayton real estate agents, we are thrilled to introduce you about our wonderful community.
-Airmen pcsing to the Wright Patteson Air Force are always pleased to know that the Dayton area provides affordable housing, short travel times across the Dayton area (less than 30 minutes from most parts of the Miami Valley), and a modest cost of living, compared to most parts of the country.
+As Dayton real estate agents, we are thrilled to introduce you to our wonderful community.
+Airmen PCSing to Wright Patteson Air Force Base are always pleased to know that the Dayton area provides affordable housing, short travel times across the Dayton area (less than 30 minutes from most parts of the Miami Valley), and a modest cost of living, compared to most parts of the country.
 We are both native Daytonians and feel that Dayton and its surrounding communities have a lot to offer economically, recreationally, and culturally.
 The Dayton area offers a wide selection of sports, arts, and entertainment opportunities.
-You'll be glad to know that there's always things to do in Dayton.
+You'll be glad to know that there are always things to do in Dayton.

 Most people coming to this real estate site are looking access to the Dayton MLS listings and for practical information about buying a house and the communities that make up our metro area.
 Within the inner city of Dayton, you can find very cheap houses for sale for just a few thousand dollars.
 Many investors are attracted to the Dayton area because of affordable housing.
 Probably the most common property for sale is the Dayton three-bedroom home.